 The benefits to companies are significant:

-Business Action on Employment is delivered via our two programmes.
+Business Action on Employment is delivered via our three programmes.

 EPIC works with people from immigrant or refugee backgrounds and features pre-employment training, one to one guidance and opportunities for work experience.